dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 Now that we have a representation of a mountpoint, is time to see how to mount a file system.
 By mounting we mean making a device/image/network storage able to be accessed by the operating system on a target folder (the `mountpoint`) loading the driver and the target device.

-Usually a mount operation requires a set of minimum three parameters:
+Usually, a mount operation requires a set of minimum three parameters:

 * A File System type, it is needed to load the correct driver for accessing the file system on the target device.
 * A target folder (that is the folder where the file system will be accessible by the OS)
-* The target device (in our simple scenario this parameter is going to be mostly ignored since the os will not support any i/o device)
+* The target device (in our simple scenario, this parameter is going to be mostly ignored since the os will not support any i/o device)

-There can be others of course configuration parameters like access permission, driver configuration attributes, etc. For now we haven't implemented a file system yet (we will do soon), but let's assume that our os has a driver for the `USTAR` fs (the one we will implement later), and that the following functions are already implemented:
+There can be others of course, configuration parameters like access permission, driver configuration attributes, etc. For now we haven't implemented a file system yet (we will do soon), but let's assume that our os has a driver for the `USTAR` fs (the one we will implement later), and that the following functions are already implemented:

 ```c
 int ustar_open(char *path, int flags);